-New standards of data protection regulations came into force on 25 May 2018 called the General Data Protection Regulations (GDPR), now supplemented in UK legislation under the Data Protection Act 2018.
-These regulations modernise the existing Data Protection Act in ensuring that an individual’s personal data is held and processed in a way that is safe and secure.
+New standards of data protection come into force on 25 May 2018.
+These are called the General Data Protection Regulations (GDPR).
+GDPR modernise the existing Data Protection Act (now Data Protection Act 2018) in ensuring that an individual’s personal data is held and processed in a way that is safe and secure.

-The reason the Fund holds information is so that it can contact members, calculate and pay their benefits, manage its liabilities and administer the Fund generally.
+The reason we hold information is so that we can contact members, calculate and pay their benefits, manage our liabilities and administer the fund generally.